w3c/wai-statements/generator.md

 intro_explaination: How to use this generator tool
 page_contents: Page Contents
 # Controls
-show_all_info: Show all additional Information
+show_all_info: Show all additional information
-hide_all_info: Hide all additional Infomation
+hide_all_info: Hide all additional information
 show_info: Show Info
 hide_info: Hide Info
 other: Other